 - At the end of each academic year, department chairs shall send a report to the appropriate dean(s) listing the names of faculty members reviewed during that academic year and summarizing the outcomes of those reviews.

 - If a department fails to conduct requisite reviews by the end of the academic year, the dean shall appoint reviewers to conduct reviews based on the department’s specified criteria.

 - The periodic review of each department, in which the department's mission, personnel, and development are now evaluated, shall include review of the process for review of tenured faculty in the department.

 - Pursuant to RPD 20-9 sec.
 16, reviews and remediation plans are not subject to grievance processes.
-Faculty retain all protections and rights to grievances and appeals provided elsewhere in these chapters, including but not limited to FPP chapters 8 and 9, unrelated to post-tenure review.
+Faculty retain all protections and rights to grievances and appeals provided elsewhere in these chapters, including but not limited to Faculty Policies and Procedures chapters 8 and 9, unrelated to post-tenure review.

 A continuing commitment, shared between the department or equivalent unit and the university, is incurred upon the appointment of a probationary or tenured faculty member.
 For tenured members of the faculty, that continuing commitment extends for as long as the faculty member holds tenure.
 For probationary faculty members, the term of the continuing commitment coincides with the term of appointment.

 - In the case of an appointment that is less than full-time, the continuing commitment is for the same fraction as the appointment.

 - In the case of an appointment that is divided among several departments or units, the fraction of the continuing commitment assignable to each shall be specified.
 The department identified in 7.02. of these rules as the principal sponsor of the appointment shall be the administrative home regardless of appointment percentage.
 The administrative home and the total continuing commitment or its division among departments or units may be changed only by agreement among the individual, the departmental executive committees, and the deans involved.